jupyter-xeus/cpp-terminal/README.md

 }
 ```

-On windows, creating a console or attaching console to a GUI application can be done easily :
+On windows, creating/attaching a console to a GUI application can be done easily :

 ```cpp
 #include "cpp-terminal/io.hpp"